moneytree/sumologic-client/README.md

 Aside from features that are simply not yet implemented:

 -  When using in the browser, there is no way to identify certain backend errors: such as 401 or 403.
-This is due to limitations of Sumologic backend: they will not return CORS headers for such responses, and browser will block these requests due to same-origin policy violation.
+This is due to limitations of Sumo Logic backend: they will not return CORS headers for such responses, and browser will block these requests due to same-origin policy violation.
 This means that we can not check response status in the code, and API call will simply return to you as "Network Error".

 ## TODOs